 Hi, my name is Alicia, and I used to host pity parties.

 I used to crumble under the weight of any problem.
 In fact, I’m fairly certain that my propensity for making mountains out of molehills was due, in part, to my wanting an excuse to get loaded.

 That led to a pretty terrible habit of feeling sorry for myself every chance I got (and I got many).

-It’s normal to feel like the absolute worst person in the early days when you’re forced to deal with a bunch of uncomfortable memories and things like guilt, shame, and regret.
+It’s normal to feel like the absolute worst person in the early days when you’re forced to deal with big emotions like guilt, shame, and regret.

 That’s why having support systems in place is so critical to your success.
 You can’t grit your teeth and bear this sort of thing.

-Are you in a recovery program like AA?
+Are you in a recovery program like AA or a similar support group?
 Have you considered getting counseling?

 If you want sobriety to start getting better, you have to ask yourself, “What am I doing to ensure that it does?”